Shocking Stats About Fast Food

 Choosing fruit as your child’s side instead of a large order of fries once per week will cut out 25,220 calories a year.

-Quick Tip: Most fast food restaurants now offer a few healthy options such as apple slices and side salads (watch the dressing as that can pack on the sugar).
+Most fast food restaurants now offer a few healthy options, such as apple slices and side salads, but watch the dressing as that can pack on the sugar.

 Three times per week, swap that morning glass of fruit juice with a fresh piece of fruit and avoid consuming around 468 teaspoons of sugar a year, plus you’ll get fiber from the whole fruit, too.

-Quick Tip: Frozen fruit is just as healthy as fresh and in some cases may be cheaper.
+Frozen fruit is just as healthy as fresh and in some cases may be less expensive.